Skip to main content

 Resources

-Foreign Subaward Requirements
+Foreign Subaward Records Access

 This was outlined in NOT-OD-23-182 NIH Final Updated Policy Guidance for Subaward/Consortium Written Agreements.
 Access, which can be electronic, must be provided at least once per year, in alignment with the timing requirements for Research Performance Progress Reports (RPPR).